lynsei/dockistry/README.md

-       @(dataReactive)[Marxico|Manual|Markdown]
+# dockistry
+> "a docker strategy engine powered by pterodactyls"

+designed to cut through devops bullshit and allows developers to work with many different strategies simultaneously, without having to worry about conflicts or tooling setup.

+         > note:
-         dockistry is an early-stage project and has not yet been merged into this public repo.
+         dockistry is an early-stage project (on our Gitlab) and has not yet been merged into this public repo.
-         but we are actively looking for people who build react apps to participate by contributing their own strategies.  we do have a process and formula for how to do that, and it's entirely YAML driven using pTero and docker-compose.
+         but we are actively looking for people who build react apps to participate by contributing their own strategies.  we have a simple way to do that and have examples, but it's all YAML-driven.

-dockistry cuts through the devops bullshit and allows developers to work with many different strategies simultaneously.

 ## summary
-> Dockistry provides a platform agnostic, fullstack solution for web based apps and apis using 12-factor, Reactology, and Continuous Integration (SOA).
-The purpose of dockistry is to allow each developer to create comprehensive strategies and publish them/ collaborate.
-These strategies are comprehensive builds containing cloud-init, server, backend, middleware, endpoint, and user interface tools.
+> Dockistry is a platform agnostic, fullstack solution for creating web based apps and apis using 12-factor, Reactology, and Continuous Integration (SOA).
+It works on *any* cloud based host as a CaaS.

+## purpose
+The purpose of dockistry is to allow each developer to create comprehensive fullstack strategies as git repos incorporating their favorite tools and release them as packages built with YAML (docker-compose + ptero) into our eco-system.

+## strategy engine
+Dockistry strategies are essentially just comprehensive builds containing cloud-init, server, backend, middleware, endpoint, and user interface tools.
+We eliminate the use of json files for configuration by automating json/yaml conversion (i.e.- for bower/npm/etc).

 ## We intend to support:
 Categories & Tags